Professional diving: Australia

 The Australian Diver Accreditation Scheme (ADAS) is an international commercial and occupational diver certification scheme administered on a cost-recovery basis by the ADAS Board under the direction of the Australian Department of Resources, Energy and Tourism.
 It has mutual recognition arrangements with other equivalent national schemes.
 The original Australian and New Zealand (NZ) national occupational diver certification scheme was developed by the Australian government as a not-for-profit accreditation and certification scheme.
-Training is provided by Accredited Training Establishments (ATEs) which are required to operate at the level of international best practice as defined by ADAS.
+Training is provided by Accredited Training Establishments (ATEs) which are required to operate at a level of international best practice as specified by ADAS.
 The scheme provides certification of divers and accreditation of training establishments, develops training courses to meet industry needs, and promotes the mobility of ADAS licence holders around the world.
 Australian commercial divers are trained in accordance with Australian Standard AS 2815.

 Canada

-The Diver Certification Board of Canada certifies occupational divers, accredits schools which train occupational divers.
+The Diver Certification Board of Canada certifies occupational divers, and accredits schools which train occupational divers.
 The DCBC is a federally incorporated not-for-profit body which was originally set up to replace the offshore diver certification regime of the National Energy Board and the offshore petroleum boards.
 DCBC is the only national body which certifies offshore and inshore commercial divers in Canada.

 The DCBC offers certification to commercial divers and supervisors who can demonstrate that they have sufficient training and experience to enable them to meet the competency requirements of the appropriate section of the Canadian Standards Association (CSA) Competency Standard for Diving Operations (CSA Standard Z275.4).
-Certificates issued by the DCBC are recognized by Australia (ADAS), France, Norway, South Africa (DoL), the United Kingdom (HSE) and the International Marine Contractors Association (IMCA).
+Certificates issued by the DCBC are recognized by Australia (ADAS), France, Norway, South Africa (DoEL), the United Kingdom (HSE) and the International Marine Contractors Association (IMCA).
 The Diver Certification Board of Canada accredits commercial diver training organizations which train to the competency levels described in CSA Standard Z275.4.
 Accredited commercial diver training organizations can also assess the competency of experienced commercial divers who were not trained at an accredited school, a form of recognition of prior learning.

 Denmark

-All professional diving activities carried out on Danish national territory (included its continental shelf and from Danish offshore vessels and platforms) must comply with the provisions of the Consolidated act on diving operations and diving equipment, etc. and Order no. 1395 on the safe performance of diving operations.
+All professional diving activities carried out on Danish national territory (including its continental shelf and from Danish offshore vessels and platforms) must comply with the provisions of the Consolidated act on diving operations and diving equipment, etc. and Order no. 1395 on the safe performance of diving operations.
 Diving operations in Greenland are subject to different regulations.

 The Danish Maritime Authority oversees all diving operations.
-In order to perform diving works professional must have completed and passed training programs in the approved diving schools.
-Training contents must comply with national and IDSA training standards.
+In order to perform diving work, the professional diver must have completed and passed training programs at an approved diving schools.
+Training program content must comply with national and IDSA training standards.